-- (B) Submission of cost reports - (1) An ICFIID shall utilize the medicaid information technology system maintained by the Ohio department of medicaid to submit a cost report to the department in accordance with sections 5124.10, 5124.101, and 5124.522 of the Revised Code. - (2) For good cause, an ICFIID may request and the department may grant an extension of fourteen calendar days for submitting a cost report.
-An ICFIID requesting an extension must do so in writing via email to cr-icf@dodd.ohio.gov, explain the circumstances resulting in the need for an extension, and submit the request no later than ninety calendar days after the end of the reporting period.
+- (B) Submission of cost reports - (1) An ICFIID will utilize the medicaid information technology system maintained by the Ohio department of medicaid to submit a cost report to the department in accordance with sections 5124.10, 5124.101, and 5124.522 of the Revised Code. - (2) For good cause, an ICFIID may request and the department may grant an extension of fourteen calendar days for submitting a cost report.
+An ICFIID will request an extension in writing via email to cr-icf@dodd.ohio.gov, explain the circumstances resulting in the need for an extension, and submit the request no later than ninety calendar days after the end of the reporting period.